4.62 from 226 reviews

 • Once the cookie layer is done, pour the condensed milk on top in an even layer.
 Place back in oven and bake again for 10 minutes.

 • Remove from the oven, it will be bubbling, and sprinkle with sea salt flakes.
-Let cool for about 30 minutes – 1 hour (if you can wait!).
-Cut into bars and enjoy.
+Let cool for at least 30 minutes – 1 hour.
+Once the topping has cooled, cut into bars and enjoy.
 Store in the fridge or freezer.
 We love these even more day 2 and 3…and 4, so they can easily be made in advance if needed.

 Video